Flight-Free-UK/flight_free_uk_website/source/posts/demand.html.markdown

 title: The demand myth
 category: opinion
 date: 2020-11-26T09:11:46.856Z
-cover_image: /images/uploads/demand-timon-studler-abgavhjxwdq-unsplash.jpg
+cover_image: /images/uploads/airport_security.jpg
 summary: >-
   Maggie Robertson asks, what do we really demand when it comes to flying?

   Is it really sitting on a plane?
-Or is it quality time with loved ones, lessons learned along the way and valued memories we take home?
+Or is it quality time with loved ones, lessons learned along the way and the valued memories we take home?
 author: FlightFree UK
 read_time_minute: 2
 ---